jsonthany/stock_bot/README.md

 # stock_bot
-Telegram bot that asynchronously manages custom alerts and notifications on specified stocks.
+Telegram bot that manages custom alerts and notifications on specified stocks.

 **Try it out!**
 1. Add stock_al_bot on Telegram